dean0x7d/pybinding/docs/install/quick.rst

     g++ --version

 If your version is outdated, check with your Linux distribution on how to upgrade.
-If you have version 4.8 or newer, proceed with the installation:
+If you have version 4.8 or newer, proceed with the installation.

 #.
 Download the Miniconda Python 3.x installer: `Miniconda3-latest-Linux-x86_64.sh`_.
 Run it
    in your terminal window::